Welcome to The PCOS Nutrition Center Blog!

 Why Weight Watchers May Not Be The Best Diet for PCOS

-Unfortunately, by the time a lot of women come to The PCOS Nutrition Center, they have already tried -and failed- at least one diet.
-It is not surprising to hear that many women with PCOS have had a hard time losing weight on commercial diets as many of the diet plans don't address the central cause to the syndrome: insulin resistance.
+Unfortunately, by the time a lot of women come to The PCOS Nutrition Center, they have already tried (and failed) at least one diet.
+It's not uncommon to hear that many women with PCOS have a hard time losing weight on commercial diets, yet so many women continue to go back for more, failing one diet program and going on to the next one.
+Why do so many women with PCOS struggle to lose weight on these plans while their friends are dropping pounds on them?
+Commerical diet programs don't address the central cause of PCOS: insulin resistance.

 Weight Watchers, perhaps the most popular commercial diet is one of these.
 We have had countless women in our office who have said that they have tried Weight Watchers but unlike their friends or family members who were also doing the diet, they weren't having much success at weight loss despite following the diet as prescribed.